Travel Inspiration

 Calanques Marseille Port Miou - France

-The Calanques of Marseille-Cassis is a French National Park on the southern coast west of the French Riviera.
-There are beaches, hiking paths overlooking the water, and many different cliffs to climb but you can also explore it from the water on a catamaran tour.
+The Calanques of Marseille-Cassis is a French National Park on the Southern coast, West of the French Riviera.
+There are beaches, hiking paths overlooking the water, and many different cliffs to climb, but you can also explore it from the water on a catamaran tour from Marseille.

-The Calanques of Marseille makes for one of the best day trips from Marseille, and it’s one of the best places to visit in Southern France if you want to spend time in nature.
+The Calanques of Marseille make for one of the best day trips from Marseille, and it’s one of the best places to visit in South of France if you want to spend time in nature.

 3. Cité de Carcassonne